 Melissa’s holiday card example

 If you have met me, or even just read my blog, you would know one fact: I love photos.
 Pictures are the memories in life that we can cherish and share for all times.
 Every year I send out Holiday Cards to my friends and family and a few years ago I began sending out photo holiday cards.
 Not only are they personalized, but how sweet is it to open up and see your loved ones smiling faces?
 I’ve done things a little different every year.
-A couple years ago we sent out picture cards from a professional photo shoot.
+A couple years ago we sent out christmas photos from a professional photo shoot.
 Last year we just uploaded the latest one we had of our family from my cell phone.
 It worked just as well and saved us some money.